Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 TXT records are versatile workhorses of modern DNS, essential for email security, domain verification, and custom application needs.
-Proper configuration of SPF, DKIM, and DMARC records is critical for email deliverability and security.
-DNScale makes it easy to manage all your TXT records from a single interface.
+Proper configuration of SPF, DKIM, and DMARC records is critical for email deliverability and security -- without them, your emails are far more likely to end up in spam folders or be rejected outright.
+Understanding the 255-character string limit, SPF lookup limits, and the relationship between TXT records and other record types like MX and CNAME helps you build a robust DNS configuration.
+DNScale makes it easy to manage all your TXT records through the dashboard or API, with automatic string splitting for long values.